exercism/python/exercises/concept/inventory-management/.docs/introduction.md

 # Introduction

-A dictionary (`dict`) is a data structure that associates [hashable][term-hashable] _keys_ to _values_.
-It is known in other programming languages as a resizable [hash table][hashtable-wikipedia], hashmap, or [associative array][associative-array].
+A dictionary (`dict`) in Python is a data structure that associates [hashable][term-hashable] _keys_ to _values_ and is known in other programming languages as a resizable [hash table][hashtable-wikipedia], hashmap, or [associative array][associative-array].
 Dictionaries are Python's only built-in [mapping type][mapping-types-dict].

-`Keys` can include `numbers`, `str`, `tuples` (of _immutable_ values), or `frozensets`, but must be hashable and unique across the dictionary.
+`Keys` must be hashable and unique across the dictionary.
-`values` can be of any or multiple data type(s) or structures, including other dictionaries, built-in types, custom types, or even objects like functions.
+Key types can include `numbers`, `str`, or `tuples` (of _immutable_ values).
+They cannot contain _mutable_ data structures such as `lists`, `dict`s, or `set`s.
-As of Python 3.7, `key` order is guaranteed to be the order in which entries are inserted.
+As of Python 3.7, `dict` key order is guaranteed to be the order in which entries are inserted.

+`values` can be of any data type or structure.
+ Values can also nest _arbitrarily_, so they can include lists-of-lists, sub-dictionaries, and other custom or compound data structures.

-Dictionaries enable the retrieval of a `value` in (on average) constant O(1) time, given the `key`.
+Given a `key`, dictionaries can retrieve a `value` in (on average) constant time (_independent of the number of entries_).
 Compared to searching for a value within a `list` or `array` (_without knowing the `index` position_), a `dict` uses significantly more memory, but has very rapid retrieval.
-Dictionaries are especially useful in scenarios where the collection of items is large and must be updated and accessed frequently.
+Dictionaries are especially useful in scenarios where the collection of items is large and must be accessed and updated frequently.

 ## Dictionary Construction